PE and Sport grant

 Healthy Schools Agenda

-- Through the IPC there are units such as Shaping Up and Fit for Life.These units explicitly link to our Healthy School Agenda.
+- Through the Curriculum Topic Work, teachers plan sessions which explicitly link to our Healthy School Agenda.

 - There are opportunities through the London Youth Games Cultural Festival initiative including; designing Logos to represent the core values of the school games and writing pledges.